k-daw/noise-removal/README.md

-# Disclaimer: This project is a weekend project.
+# Disclaimer: This is a weekend project.

 ## The utlimate goal of this project is that, it takes an audio file, and returns a fully-fetched publishing quality audio - or atleast something that is an improvement of the audio quality.